Augustinian, built in 1258.

 You then pass through the baroque

-disturbing Massacre of the Innocents (see right) by Matteo di Giovanni (his speciality
+disturbing Massacre of the Innocents of 1482 (see right) by Matteo di Giovanni (his speciality

 - see Santa Maria dei Servi) which has smiling children looking on the

 And then it's on into into the suddenly enormous space of